Back to Blog

-There are tonnes of different ways to recruit, but for the sake of word counts and attention spans, we’re just going to be focusing on how to recruit existing customers for user research in this piece.
+There are tons of different ways to recruit, but for the sake of word counts and attention spans, we’re just going to be focusing on how to recruit existing customers for user research in this piece.
 As well as potential customers, current customers are important to talk to when you want product feedback.

 1. Incentives

 First and foremost, it’s important to offer an incentive for participants.
-This is likely to help you recruit customers in general as well as reduce the chance of no-shows.
-You can incentivise customers to get involved by offering cash, gift cards or a discount on your product.
-According to our Research Participant Happiness Study, 95% of participants want cash direct to bank – a key reason why Ayda offers participants a choice of how to claim incentives, including direct to bank.
+This is likely to help you recruit customers in general and reduce the chance of no-shows.
+You can incentivize customers to get involved by offering cash, gift cards, or a discount on your product.

-Not only will incentives encourage participants to take part but studies offering participants incentives have been found to have higher completion rates and fewer dropouts along the way.
+According to our Research Participant Happiness Study, 95% of participants want cash directly to the bank – a key reason why Ayda offers participants a choice of how to claim incentives, including direct to the bank.
+Not only will incentives encourage participants to take part, but studies offering participants incentives have been found to have higher completion rates and fewer dropouts along the way.

 2. In-product communication